saidmoglu/saidmoglu.github.io/_posts/2025-06-01-hallucination-free.md

 ![LLM Response Flow with Aggregation Fixed](/assets/img/hall-free-llm/flowchart_4.svg){: width="800px" .mx-auto.d-block :}

-Finally, I would want to add a tool that LLM can call to pass the case to a human agent.
-So if the LLM decides the current tooling is not sufficient to answer the user's question, it can call this tool to escalate the case to a human agent.

 ### Final Thoughts

 This design allows us to build an AI support agent that never hallucinates, while still being able to answer complex questions.
 The LLM is used as an orchestrator to gather the necessary information, pass pointers to data around, and call final response tools.
 We can design more sophisticated tooling to increase the coverage and flexibility of the responses.
-For example, we can add response formatting tools that can format the response in certain ways, such as generating a table, sorting the data etc.
+For example, we can add response formatting tools that can format the response in certain ways, such as generating a table, sorting the data etc. For unsupported questions, the LLM can call an escalation tool to pass the case to a human agent.

 We traded off flexibility for correctness, and this is a deliberate design choice.
 I do believe that this trade-off is acceptable, in fact absolutely necessary, for many applications, such as medical advice, legal advice, tax return assist etc. Customer support applications too, considering Cursor's trouble.
 In these applications, it is crucial that the information provided is factually correct.
-If no information is provided at all due to limitations of the tooling, the user can still find other ways to get the information they need.
+If no information is provided at all due to limitations of the tooling, the user can still find other ways to get the information they need (or the agent can escalate to human support).
 For example, a doctor can check if medical AI assistant can provide any relevant information, and if not, they can consult medical literature like they normally would.